shivamk001/ECommerce_API_Nodejs_MongoDB/README.md

 YOU CAN ACCESS THE RUNNING API HERE(please run it on postman for best experience): http://ec2-54-164-160-81.compute-1.amazonaws.com

 ENDPOINTS:
+    a.
 GET /products: To get all products

+    b.
 POST /products/create: To create a product

-    DELETE /products/:id: to delete a product with the given id POST  /products/:id/update_quantity/?number=<value>: to update the quantity of a product
+    c.
+DELETE /products/:id: to delete a product with the given id

+    d.
+POST  /products/:id/update_quantity/?number=<value>: to update the quantity of a product

 SETTING UP THE API:
     a.
 Run the following line of code: